arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 ## Summary ##
 By completing this hands-on lab you have learnt how to:

-- Create a Windows Azure Mobile Service.
+- Create a Microsoft Azure Mobile Service.
-- Use the Windows Azure Mobile Services SDK.
+- Use the Microsoft Azure Mobile Services SDK.
 - Learn how to Insert, Update, Read and Delete rows from a Mobile Service.
 - Add Push Notifications to your application.
 - Lock down your Mobile Service such that only authenticated users can consume it.